 Asking hard questions of the current impact agenda, the book offers an insight into emerging routes towards co-production for social justice.

-Dr Aksel Ersoy is a social scientist based in the Department of Social Sciences at Oxford Brookes University.
-He works as a Lecturer in Urban Geography.
+Dr Aksel Ersoy is a social scientist based at Delft University of Technology, the Netherlands, where he is Assistant Professor of Urban Development Management.
 His research interests include smart cities, economic development, urban planning and policy.

 Introduction, Aksel Ersoy